hamza-m-masood/blog/src/content/about/index.md

   - title: "DevOps"
     description: "I specialize in streamlining development and operations through automation and continuous improvement.
 By leveraging cutting-edge tools and methodologies, I enhance deployment processes, boost collaboration, and ensure the reliability and scalability of software systems."

+  - title: "Golang"
+    description: "Proficient in Golang, I contribute to open-source projects, building high-performance, scalable applications with a focus on efficiency and simplicity.
+My experience includes developing microservices, optimizing concurrency, and creating robust backend systems that drive innovation in the open-source community."

 ---
  I specialize in Cloud-Native and Kubernetes.
 I’m also a Free/Open source enthusiast.
 My favorite topics are DevOps transformation, automation, data, and metrics.